 General Option 1.
-Most healthy adult recipes use a food (aka human) grade, non-heatable, patented, amino acid, mineral, and vitamin powder manufactured by Balance It®.
-This includes the following products, Balance It® Carnivore Blend®, and Balance It® Feline.
+Most healthy adult recipes use a food (aka human) grade, non-heatable, patented, amino acid, mineral, and vitamin powder manufactured by Balance it®.
+This includes the following products, Balance it® Carnivore Blend®, and Balance it® Feline.
 Carnivore Blend® is mainly used in both dog and cat recipes with no to low carbohydrate content.
-For specific dog and cat health conditions, Balance It® Canine Ct (lower in phosphorus, higher in amino acids, and B vitamins), Balance It® Canine -Cu (no added copper), and Balance It® Feline K (lower in phosphorus, higher in amino acids and B vitamins).
+For specific dog and cat health conditions, Balance it® also offers Balance it® Canine K (lower in phosphorus, higher in amino acids, and B vitamins), Balance it® Canine -Cu (no added copper), and Balance it® Feline K (lower in phosphorus, higher in amino acids and B vitamins).
 The correct supplement will be called for in your recipe if needed for a specific selected/listed condition.